lpacher/lae/fpga/practicum/1_arty/README.md

 <br />

-With you preferred text editor application open also the main **Xilinx Design Constraints (XDC) file** provided by Digilent and available in the `.solutions/` directory:
+With you preferred text editor application open also the main sample **Xilinx Design Constraints (XDC) file** provided by Digilent and available in the `.solutions/` directory:

 ```
 % cp .solutions/arty_all.xdc .